sebawita/NLP/What is Natural Language Processing.md

 This is like creating a mental image of all the conversations that a chatbot should be aware of, together with what kind of expressions should trigger each conversation.

-> It is important to understand that the NLP Model is specific to the scenarios that is meant to deal with.
+> It is important to understand that the NLP Model is specific to the scenarios that it is meant to deal with.
 So, a banking chatbot should be able to understand and respond to Bank related requests (like: "How can I change the limit on my credit card?"), while a shopping chatbot should be able to deal with conversation helping a happy shopper.

 **Example**

-For example we could train our chatbot to deal with two conversations to allow the users to ask for the office Address or Phone number.
+For example, we could train our chatbot to deal with two conversations to allow the users to ask for the office Address or Phone number.

 <table border="1" width="100%">
  <tr>